TrivadisPF/platys-modern-data-platform/docker/README.md

-# Modern Data Analytics Stack on Docker
+# Modern Data (Analytics) Platform (MDP) on Docker

 The environment is completly based on docker containers.

 In order to simplify the provisioning, a single docker-compose configuration is used.
 All the necessary software will be provisioned using Docker.

-## What is the Analytics Platform?
+## What is the Modern Data (Analytics) Platform?

-The following services are provisioned as part of the Analytics Platform:
+The following services are provisioned as part of the Modern Data Platform:

  * Apache Zookeeper
  * Kafka Broker 1 -3
  * Confluent Schema Registry
  * Kafka Connect 1-2
+ * Confluent Rest Proxy 1
+ * KSQL Server 1
  * Hadoop Namenode
  * Hadoop Datanode 1
  * Spark Master